 - Museum of Illusions – Al Seef trick eye museum

-- La Perle by Dragon – stage show
+- La Perle by Dragon – sensational stage show in Al Habtoor

 Dubai’s best beach and outdoor experiences